London Underground

 Zones

 London is divided into 9 zones that start in its historic centre.
-Most top attractions are found in zone 1 and 2.
-Travellers will find Heathrow Airport in zone 6.
+Most top attractions are found in Zones 1 and 2.
+Travellers will find Heathrow Airport in Zone 6.

 When you buy a single journey ticket for the Tube, you have to know what zone your stop is in and what zone you’re going to.
 Unless you’re staying in another zone, the most common zones for tourists to visit are 1 and 2.